- Course comes on 1-5 DVD-Roms or as digital download

 There are a few practical issues with Fluenz’s software, which I will discuss in more detail further on.
 While they don’t really interfere with what you’re doing most of the time, they are still a little bit of an inconvenience, and you will probably find yourself thinking of the price tag and shaking your head.
 For example, you can only use the program in full-screen mode, and not in window mode.
 Anything else running at the time, like music, has a tendency to confuse the program, so it’s best to give it your full attention.

 There are some fantastically useful functions, like that of the subtitles.
 You will ordinarily listen three times to a sentence, with the option of subtitles, which really helps to get the language into your head.
-It is always much more useful to learn in a variety of ways, and even something so simple as having the words to read on screen while you associate them with an image and are speaking them yourself is the sort of thing that gives this course an edge.
+It is always much more useful to learn in a variety of ways, and even something so simple as

 The software recognizes voices very well and the playback function is also incredibly helpful in getting you to see exactly where your strengths and weaknesses lie.
 To hear your own voice compared to that of the fluent speaker really highlights exactly where you’re going wrong.
 However, you will need to adjust the microphone to your computer, and if you’re using Windows then you will certainly have a little difficulty installing it.
 However, there are steps on Fluenz’s website as to how to deal with these problems.